Teaching-myself-Godot/ez-curved-lines-2d/addons/curved_lines_2d/README.md

 When the `Shape Type Settings > Shape Type` is `Path`, all the points can be resized in 2 ways:
 1. Away from / towards the `Node2D`'s pivot
 2. Away from / towards their natural center (by holding Shift)

+## Flipping your shapes

+Release `2.17.0` adds vertical and horizontal flip buttons.
+This allows you to flip your shape without changing the `Node2D.scale` property of your `ScalableVectorShape2D`.

+### Flipping primitive shapes

+Flipping primitive shapes (shape type is ellipse, or rectangle) simply reverses the rotation of points around their pivot by negating the value of the `spin` property.

+### Flipping paths

+Flipping paths multiplies the position of each point by negative-x for horizontal flipping, or negative-y for vertical flipping.
+The in- and out- control points are also flipped, effectively flipping the bézier curves.

+Arcs are flipped by toggling negating the `sweep` flag of each listed arc.

 # Manipulating shapes